Emerson Fittipaldi: CART

-The race saw him break Indianapolis victory lane tradition when he drank a celebratory bottle of orange juice before the traditional bottle of milk.
+The race saw Fittipaldi break Indianapolis victory lane tradition when he drank a celebratory bottle of orange juice before the traditional bottle of milk.
 He was only the second driver to not drink milk at Indianapolis since the tradition was founded in 1936 (and firmly established in 1956).
 Fittipaldi owned several orange groves in his native Brazil, and wanted to promote the citrus industry.
 Fan reaction was negative to the break in tradition despite the fact that Fittipaldi did drink milk shortly after.
 As a result of drinking the juice, Fittipaldi forfeited $5,000 from the winner's purse and publicly apologized to the American Dairy Association.

 Fan reaction to the milk snub was highly negative, and he was booed a week later at Milwaukee, a center of the American dairy industry.
 In the years that followed, many fans continued to hold the action against him.
 In interviews since, Fittipaldi explained his action, and apologised for the wave of negativity that followed.
 Fittipaldi returned to Indianapolis to drive the Chevrolet Corvette Pace Car for the 2008 Indianapolis 500.
 Despite the passage of 15 years, he was again booed and heckled by some fans during the parade laps.